Connect with us

 Protecting eCommerce Data from Disaster in the New Decade.
 Restrict Access, Keep Your Passwords Complex and Regularly Update Theme, SSL

 With more individuals going to the internet to buy the goods and services they need, eCommerce has grown exponentially.
-Most consumers shifted online due to the unique circumstances last year, and it’s unlikely that this trend order is relaxing down any time soon.
+Most consumers shifted online due to the unique circumstances last year, and it’s unlikely that this trend is relaxing any time soon.
 However, the rise in sales means more data, which is crucial for running online stores, making business owners prone to cyberattacks.

 With that in mind, retailers need to begin planning how to grow their eCommerce stores safely and securely at the start of the new decade.